About Fleming County Public Schools

 The culture of continuous improvement at Fleming County Public Schools has moved well beyond making changes for compliance.
 The school system now dives deep beneath the surface to find ways to create success for students.
 District leaders will tell you that the goal of becoming a District of Distinction was never really about a score; but rather student success and preparedness, parent/community involvement and celebrations.

 It was about simply doing whatever it takes to improve outcomes for students.

 “This is the first time we have truly had a vision and set purpose for what we do in Fleming County.
 This has helped us reach goals we have set so far.
 The management audit and Diagnostic Review was correct.
 We did not know our roles because we did not have a purpose.” — Instructional Supervisor Lesia Eldridge

-However, in three short years, this district has transformed from being a turnaround school— one of the lowest performing schools in the s tate—to a Distinguished District.
+However, in three short years, the high school transformed from being a turnaround school, one of the lowest performing schools in the state, to sparking improvements in the elementary and middle schools— enabling the entire system to become a Distinguished District.

 The AdvancED Standards laid the foundation for Fleming County School District leaders to create a culture where the adults adapt and adjust to ensure student success.
 Pleased with their progress, but determined not to become complacent, the district is looking ahead and has begun the process for AdvancED Systems Accreditation as the next step in its improvement journey.

 This time, no longer motivated by state mandated compliance requirements, the district will voluntarily submit itself to a rigorous accreditation process as a mark of quality and distinction.
 The system is no doubt looking to validate the work that has been done to improve, but also will be challenged to push themselves further as they renew their commitment to continuous improvement— and to their students.
 Having taken ownership of their improvement journey, Fleming County Public Schools now lives this process every day.